arnesson/cordova-plugin-firebase/README.md

     - In this case, once the user has entered the code, `enrollSecondAuthFactor` will need to be called again with the `credential` option used to specified the `code` and verification `id`.
 - This function involves a similar verification flow to [verifyPhoneNumber](#verifyphonenumber) and therefore has the same pre-requisites and requirements.
 - See the Firebase MFA documentation for [Android](https://cloud.google.com/identity-platform/docs/android/mfa) and [iOS](https://cloud.google.com/identity-platform/docs/ios/mfa) for more information on MFA-specific setup requirements.
+- Calling when no user is signed in will result in error callback being invoked.

 **Parameters**:
 - {function} success - callback function to invoke either upon: